Title and Registration FAQ Vehicle Services

-Do I qualify for a discount on my registration under Circuit Breaker provisions?
+Do I qualify for a discount on my registration under Benefit Access Program provisions?

-The Illinois Department on Aging handles the Circuit Breaker program, please see the Circuit Breaker page for more information.
+The Illinois Department on Aging handles the Benefit Access Program, please see the Benefit Access Program page for more information.

 How can I change my address on the vehicle registration?